CHILDREN’S PICTURE BOOK ILLUSTRATION

 FREQUENTLY ASKED QUESTIONS

 My process works best for those who are passionate and professional about their book project and willing to invest in doing things the right way.
 I love variety in illustration and work on all different types of stories with all different kinds of authors all over the world.
 I do have a love affair and talent for nature, outdoor settings and animals (as well as kids of course).
+Books with a lot of interior scene illustrations tend to be a lot more complex and take a longer time to complete, thus becoming more expensive.
 I book a limited number of clients each year to make sure each project gets the love it deserves.
 Therefore, I strive to find clients who are a good fit for me as well as me being a good fit for them.

 Yes.
 I believe very strongly that a good work-life balance is key to running a successful small business and a joyful, simplified life.
 In the age of smart phones and social media, it becomes even harder to live in and enjoy the moment.
 Out of respect for the personal time of my clients and that of my family, I have set business hours.
 Business hours are Sunday-Thursday from 9am-5pm GMT +4 (Dubai/Abu Dhabi time zone).
 I typically respond to all emails within 1-2 business days during business hours.